sahilsaxena21/channel_spend_optimization/README.md

 -	**Identify Primary Metrics**: Identify a suitable metric that acts as robust and sensitive indicator for quantifying number of the customers in the ‘Initial Consideration Set’.
 Several metrics were considered but the team settled on **maximizing the number of clicks** for this analysis.
 One of the reasons for this selection was that the number of clicks has been found to be strongly correlated with sales conversions from historic data.
 -	**Source Data and Plan Analysis Type**: Data is sourced from sql database.
 Analysis will use both predictive and optimization modeling.
 -	**Validate Assumptions**: Is the historic data even relevant for the planned future marketing efforts?
 Are there any metrics that can be cannabailized when optimizing for clicks?
 The existing dataset uses paid last-touch attribution model, is this suitable?
 What is an acceptable performance for the predictive model?
--	**Hypothesis**: CTR can be adequately modeled as a function of the marketing channel and the marketing spend.
+-	**Hypothesis**: Number of clicks can be adequately modeled as a function of the marketing channel and the marketing spend.

 ## 3. Analysis Methodology